1201: Mac and Me

 They must be throwing a breakdance benefit to stop an evil land developer from tearing down the McDonald’s. –Oh, yeah. –Save the McDonald’s!

 The 1984 film Breakin’ 2: Electric Boogaloo involves a trio of plucky breakdancers struggling to stop an evil developer from tearing down a community recreation center to build a shopping mall.
 Ice-T appeared in it as “Rapper” (his film debut was in the first Breakin’ movie).
-Breakdancing developed in the mid-1970s, primarily among African-American and Puerto Rican urban youth.
+Breakdancing developed in the mid-1970s, primarily among Black and Puerto Rican urban youth.
 There are many variations, but it generally involves a fair amount of athleticism, acrobatics, balance, and strength.
 McDonald’s is a fast-food chain that began in 1940 as a Southern California barbecue restaurant, operated by brothers Dick and Maurice McDonald.
 In 1948, it was retooled into a burger and fries restaurant that used assembly-line techniques in the kitchen.
 The brothers sold the business to entrepreneur Ray Kroc in 1961, who began aggressively expanding through franchising.
 Today, there are more than 37,000 McDonald’s locations worldwide.

 Orange you glad I didn’t say banana?
 Anyway, back to work.